Legal Advice Sector LDP

 - Executive Coaching, 360 degree feedback, personal development planning, and follow-up coaching – to plan your learning and evaluate the programme

 - Mentoring and shadowing opportunities

 A Closing Booster Event

-To mark the learning and evaluate the impact of the programme.
-This will be held on Thursday 26 April 2018.
+- To mark the learning and evaluate the impact of the programme.

-The Baring Foundation and The JP Getty Jnr.
-Charitable Trust have jointly awarded the Cass Centre for Charity Effectiveness a grant to design and deliver this bespoke Leadership Development Programme (LDP) for a total of 50-60 chief executives and senior leaders in the Advice Sector, over two cohorts of a year-long programme.
-This follows our scoping research into a LDP for the sector 18 months ago, which was also funded by The Baring Foundation.
+The Baring Foundation and The JP Getty Jnr Charitable Trust jointly awarded Cass Centre for Charity Effectiveness a grant to design and deliver this bespoke Leadership Development Programme (LDP) to a total of 50-60 chief executives and senior leaders in the advice sector during this year-long programme.
+This followed our scoping research into a LDP for the sector 18 months ago, which was also funded by The Baring Foundation.

 “The Baring Foundation is an independent foundation working to improve the quality of life of people experiencing disadvantage and discrimination.
 It aims to achieve this through making grants to voluntary and other civil society organisations and by adding value including through promoting knowledge and influencing others.